Build an Infinite Runner Game with Unity and the Realm Unity SDK

 There are a few requirements, some of which will change once the Realm SDK for Unity becomes a stable release.

-This tutorial might work with earlier versions of Unity.
+This tutorial might work with earlier versions of the Unity editor.
 However, 2020.2.4f1 is the version that I'm using.
 As of right now, the Realm SDK for Unity is only available as a tarball through GitHub rather than through the Unity Asset Store.
 For now, you'll have to dig through the releases on GitHub.

-Even though there are a lot of visual components moving around on the screen, there's not a lot happening behind the scenes.
+Even though there are a lot of visual components moving around on the screen, there's not a lot happening behind the scenes in terms of the Unity project.
 There are three core visual objects that make up this game example.

 We have the player, the obstacles, and the rewards, which we're going to interchangeably call cake.
-Each game object will have the same components, but different scripts.
+Each of the objects will have the same components, but different scripts.
 We'll add the components here, but create the scripts later.

-Within your project, create the three different game objects.
-To start, each game object will be empty.
+Within your project, create the three different game objects in the Unity editor.
+To start, each will be an empty game object.

 We'll be adding more as we go along, but for now, we have a starting point.